pcaston/OpenPeerPower.github.io/source/_docs/ecosystem/caddy.markdown

 }
 ```

-### 5. Configure Home Assistant
+### 5. Configure Open Peer Power

-Home Assistant is still available without using the Caddy proxy.
+ Open Peer Power is still available without using the Caddy proxy.
 Restricting it to only listen to `127.0.0.1` will forbid direct accesses.
-Also, Home Assistant should be told to trust headers coming from Caddy proxy only.
+Also, Open Peer Power should be told to trust headers coming from Caddy proxy only.
 Otherwise, incoming requests will always come from `127.0.0.1` and not the real IP address.

 On your `configuration.yaml` file, edit the `http` component.